28 Excuses to Hightail it to Nevada’s Most Photographed Ghost Town

 It’s an amazing thing, watching the desert slowly reclaim everything over time.
 In Rhyolite’s case, that’s been happening for well over 100 years, and the former boomtown’s hypnotic state of arrested decay couldn’t be any more satisfying to see real time, whether it’s incredibly distinctive history, scratching that desert exploring itch, or hard-to-compare photo ops you’re after.
 That, or the mere fact that the place just looks freaking cool… at least, that’s enough to get us here.

 In the grand scheme of things, Nevada’s got it easy when it comes to these still-standing ghost towns and all-around evidence of another era, thanks to one teensy little detail: climate.
 As one of Nevada’s 600+ ghost towns, what still stands at Rhyolite today has qualified it as one of the coolest ghost towns in Nevada…or at least the most visited AND photographed.
 Maybe that’s because of what’s left, what’s vanished over time, or maybe a masterful balance of the two.
-We’re talking about a place that involves the oldest and largest bottle house in existence, the Ghosts of Goldwell, and that’s part of The Death Drive, no less?
+We’re talking about a place that involves the oldest and largest bottle house in existence, the Ghosts of Goldwell, and that’s part of the Death Valley Rally, no less?
 Read on for 28 reasons you need to bump this southern Nevada ghost town to the top of your to-do, and in a hurry. #NVGhostTown

 THOUGH UP AGAINST SOME CRAZY-TOUGH ENVIRONMENTAL ODDS, THE BULLFROG MINING DISTRICT BECAME A THING ON THE EASTERN EDGE OF DEATH VALLEY.